mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-subtleties/item.en.md

 and fix a couple of little inconsistencies that are related to some subtleties I overlooked in the previous articles.

+!!!
+The code for this article, and for the all articles of the series, !!! can be found in [this GitHub repository][gh-nnfwp].
+!!!
+Today's article will build on [v1.1][gh-nnfwp-v1_1] of that code.

 # Interpreting outputs as probabilities